 The J-PARC K1.8 beam line was constructed to carry out missing-mass spectroscopy of hypernuclei both for S = -1 and -2 sectors and exotic hadrons.
 Secondary meson beams are produced at a primary target (Au, 66 mm thickness) placed at the most upstream in Hadron Experimental Facility by irradiating proton beam from J-PARC 30-GeV synchrotron.
-Secondary beams are delivered to the K1.8 beam line which was designed to provide separated pions and kaons with the momentum up to $\sim 2 \text{ GeV}/c$ having $\sim 3\%$ momentum bite.
-For the kaon beam, good $K/\pi$ separation with reasonable intensities is realized by removing pion contamination using two electrostatic separators (ESS1, ESS2) with a length of 6 m each and with mass slits installed at downstream of each separator.
+Secondary beams are delivered to the K1.8 beam line which was designed to provide separated pions and kaons with the momentum up to ~2 GeV/c having ~3% momentum bite.
+For the kaon beam, good K/π separation with reasonable intensities is realized by removing pion contamination using two electrostatic separators (ESS1, ESS2) with a length of 6 m each and with mass slits installed at downstream of each separator.
 Furthermore, intermediate focus (IF) slits reject cloud pions generated near the primary target.
 The length between the primary target and the experimental target is ~46 m.
 We conducted beam optics tuning in the previous experiment J-PARC E42 performed in 2021.
-With the optimized beam line magnet parameters, the $K^-$ intensity at the experimental target was ~ $800 \times 10^3$ per spill for $p_K = 1.8 \text{ GeV}/c$ with 64kW MR operation. $K/\pi$ ratio was measured to be 1:1 with this condition.
+With the optimized parameters of the beam line optics, the K^- intensity at the experimental target was ~ 800×10^3 per spill for $p_K = 1.8 \text{ GeV}/c$ with the primary proton intensity of 6.8×10^{13} ppp.
+K/π ratio was measured to be 1:1 with this condition.

 For the momentum-analysis of beam particles, the beamline spectrometer consists of QQDQQ magnets, with detectors for tracking (a scintillation fiber counter[BFT], drift chambers [BC3,4]).
 This system is completely common with the setup for J-PARC E70.
-The incident $K^-$ momentum will be reconstructed using a third-order beam transport matrix with a hit position in BFT at the upstream of the magnets and a straight track measured by BC3 and BC4 at the downstream.
-The designed momentum resolution is $3.3 \times 10^{-3}$ (FWHM) with the position accuracy of 0.2 mm (rms) for a measured beam trajectory.
+The incident K^- momentum will be reconstructed using a third-order beam transport matrix with a hit position in BFT at the upstream of the magnets and a straight track measured by BC3 and BC4 at the downstream.
+The designed momentum resolution is $\Delta p/p = 3.3 \times 10^{-4}$ (FWHM) with the position accuracy of 0.2 mm (rms) for a measured beam trajectory.
 For the particle identification, time-of-flight analysis is applied using a time difference between BH1 and BH2, installed at up- and down-stream of the QQDQQ magnets, respectively.
-BH1 and BH2 are plastic scintillation counters which are horizontally segmented.
+BH1 and BH2 are plastic scintillation counters which are horizon-tally segmented.
 An aerogel Cherenkov counter (BAC) will be installed for generating a data-taking trigger.